tylanoflynn/SQL-Project/cleaning_data.md

 WHERE ase.visitid = a.visitid
 ```

 Also returned 3630 values.
 Further, I checked the dates of the rows in all_sessions that corresponded to rows in analytics with the same ```fullvisitorid``` and ```visitid``` and found that the dates only differed by one day where they differed at all.
-This could potentially be explained by the date information for these rows being pulled at different times near midnight, though the opacity of the time stamps in both of the tables makes it difficult to say.
+This could potentially be explained by the date information for these rows being pulled at different times near midnight, though the opacity of the time stamps in both of the tables made it difficult to say.

-Based on this information decided to join the data from analytics to all_sessions using fullvisitorid as the foreign key and check for duplicate columns.
+Based on this information I decided to join the data from analytics to all_sessions using fullvisitorid as the foreign key and check for duplicate columns.

 The columns that stuck out to me as potential duplicates of information already contained in all_sessions were visitstarttime, date, channelgrouping, units_sold, pageviews, timeonsite, revenue, and unit_price, so I checked these individually using queries such as